WeirdMidas/SkySceneAddon/README.md

   - **3GB/4GB** can have up to **64** cached/background apps instead of **32**
   - **6GB** can have up to **96** cached/background apps instead of **32**
   - **8GB** or more can have up to **128** cached/background apps instead of **64**
-- Avoid premature reclaiming.
-Allow watermark_scale_factor to be used in accordance with the device's memory footprint, allowing reclaiming to be less aggressive and more consistent with the device's memory footprint, allowing you to almost double the number of processes in memory compared to before.
+- Avoid premature reclaim by using watermark_scale_factor consistent with the amount of memory on the device, which makes the reclaim less aggressive and more efficient with the amount of memory and demand on the device, which causes the user to have an increase of up to ~2x in the number of processes compared to before.
   - For **2-3GB** of RAM, it is set to **1**, due to its memory limitations.
   - For **4GB** of RAM, it is set to **20**
   - For **6GB** of RAM, it is set to **25**